youtopin/zarinpal-java-client/README.md

 ## Usage

 This library does not force you to enter the `MerchantCode` directly into services.
 Instead you should implement `com.youtopin.zarinpal.service.MerchantProvider` and return the `MerchantCode` in any ways that suits you.
 Then you can easily use `ZarinpalService` by passing your implementation of `MerchantProvider` as constructor parameter.
 You are done.

+**UPDATE**: You can now pass `String` as merchantId to `ZarinpalService`.

 Now, `ZarinpalService` has methods for payment request and verification.